danielscarvalho/speed-robot/README.md

 # speed-robot
 Internet speed Twitter robot

-As almost everybody works from home, Internet availability and speed are important.<br>1.
-Run speedtest script from Ookla and save the result in a text file
+As almost everybody works from home, Internet availability and speed are important.<br>
-2. Convert the text with Internet speed results to an image with ImageMagic
-3. Send a Twitter message sharing the speed and reference your operator too, attach the image
-4. Schedule it for 1 your execution of the bach (background) robot When we have issues, the operators (telecom companies) try to attend to us with robots!´
+When we have issues, the operators (telecom companies) try to attend to us with robots!´

 So we can create our own robots too!!
 In response!!